Recent Grants Awarded

 Gardens for Health International was awarded a two-year, $100,000 grant for the project, Promoting Nutrition-Focused Agriculture and Comprehensive Health by Strengthening Health Systems in Musanze District, Rwanda.

 GHI works in Rwanda to provide lasting agricultural solutions to chronic malnutrition.
 GHI partners with 18 health centers in 2 districts of Rwanda to integrate agriculture and comprehensive health education into the clinical treatment of malnutrition.
 GHI works with the Rwandan Ministries of Health and Agriculture and with multinational partners to advocate for policies and programs that include agriculture in the treatment of malnutrition.
-GHI also provide technical assistance to regional partners interested in adapting their model and methodology for their communities.
+GHI also provides technical assistance to regional partners interested in adapting their model and methodology for their communities.
 In Busogo, a sector of Musanze District in northwestern Rwanda, they’re strengthening the partnership with the sector-level health center by continuing the direct programming activities: leading routine malnutrition surveillance, enrolling 240 partners over the next 2 years in 14-week comprehensive, interactive health and agriculture trainings, providing them with Home Garden Packages, and following up with regular home visits.
 In addition, they’re building the capacity of Musanze District’s health system by training Community Health Workers district-wide on malnutrition surveillance, nutrition-focused agriculture, and intersectional health topics.
 With continued support from the IZUMI Foundation, the program will touch thousands of people in Busogo in 2017 and 2018, setting them on the path to healthier futures.
 In addition, the work strengthening the health system of Musanze District will empower hundreds of Community Health Workers with authority and agency around malnutrition, moving the needle on this disease in one of the regions of Rwanda that needs it most.

 The overall goal is to provide 240 partner families in Busogo with the agricultural inputs, peer-led support, and technical expertise they need to overcome chronic malnutrition in their homes and communities, while simultaneously using chronic malnutrition as an entry point to build the capacity of Busogo Health Center staff, and advocating for the incorporation of agriculture into the clinical treatment of malnutrition across Rwanda.